Skip to main content

 HEPi-fast

-HEPi-fast interpolates grids in a similar fashion to (n)nll-fast but also for Resummino.
+HEPi-fast interpolates grids similarly to (n)nll-fast but also for Resummino.

-They are given as json files as for the CERN SUSY wiki in xsec.
+They are given as JSON files as for the CERN SUSY wiki in xsec.
 A default set of grids is in the source folder hepi/data/json/.
-HEPi can be used to generate such json files for convenient reloading of the data.
+HEPi can be used to generate such JSON files for convenient reloading of the data.
+Just enter a mass point and the cross sections are returned:

 $ hepi-fast --help